A great teamwork speaker can

 To make the most of these opportunities, it is necessary that you choose the right teamwork speaker for your organization.
-Unfortunately, not everyone has a good experience in dealing with many teamwork speakers.
+Unfortunately, not everyone has good experiences in dealing with many teamwork speakers.

-A common complain is the lack of impact.
+A common complaint is the lack of impact.

 Listen to this: the problem usually begins with those who invite the speakers.